rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 ```

-Next, we create a resource (an equiavalent of object) for Digital Ocean droplet we want created:
+Next, we create a resource (an equivalent of object) for Digital Ocean droplet we want created:

 ```hcl
 resource "digitalocean_droplet" "n8n" {